 In all relationships, business or personal, communication is key.
 Communication is only the first piece of the puzzle, comprehension, and acknowledgment from all involved parties is the rest.
 If you only ever use email, you are at the mercy of different individual’s response time, and the assumption that your message was understood as intended.
 If there is an urgent matter, pick up the phone and call.
 Emails are useful for paper trails on complex tasks involving multiple people.
-Instant messenger can be great for catching people quickly to get immediate answers, or for sending that timely and perfectly relevant emoji.
+Instant messenger can be great for catching people quickly to get immediate answers.
 If all else fails, remember the method of communication before Outlook and IM…

 8. Watch Your Wording

 No matter the communication format, watch your wording.
 The written word can be interpreted a lot of different ways.
 To avoid sounding gruff or angry, avoid excessive punctuation or capital letters.
 Even if you are excited or enthusiastic, the grammar and structure could be perceived as anger.
 Even if the issue being addressed in the email is urgent, take the time to say “hello” and “thank you” before hitting send.
 Scan all correspondence for grammatical or spelling errors before sending it off, show the recipient that they are worth the time for a little spell check.

 Excessive pride doesn’t help with anything at work.
 Know your worth, but don’t be too prideful to admit when you are wrong, and apologize when you mess up.
 Your peers will appreciate the honesty and situational awareness and will respect you for it.